There is a rope around my neck and it is pulling

 against the steady hum of bloodstained walls

-that hold me close, affectionate almost,
+that hold me close, almost affectionate,

 and draw me deep into the lonely warmth

-of a cruel and misunderstood beast.
+of an ancient misunderstood beast.

 Littered on this well-worn path:

-Old bones sunk deep into the tear-stained soil,
+Old bones sunk deep into grief-stained soil,

-scrap wings forged of empty courage and dreams,
+scrap wings forged of empty courage,

 deserted in the realization that they could not help